rstcloud/rstcloud-mssentinel/README.md

    - Gives an answer if an IP, Domain, URL, or Hash can be considered as malicious
    - Automates the enrichment process using the RST IoC Lookup.
    - Separates processing for IP, URL, and hash entities for modular customisation.
-   - Integrates enriched threat intelligence as comments in Azure Sentinel incidents.
+   - Integrates enriched threat intelligence as comments in Microsoft Sentinel incidents.
    - [Learn More](LogicApps/rst-ioc-lookup/README.md)

 2. **Azure Logic App - Enrich multiple entities - RST Noise Control**